with TAME's annual STEM Competitions

 What happens at the Divisional Competitions?

 To participate in TAME activities like Divisional Competitions, you need to be a member of a TAME Club.
-Our clubs are free and require only eight students, an Adult Sponsor, and regular meetings about STEM in person.
+Our clubs are free and require only six students, an Adult Sponsor, and regular meetings about STEM.

-For our Engineering Design Challenge, TAME’s Blog features Engineering Adventures.
-You can also visit TAME’s Engineering Activity board on Pinterest for over 200 design challenge ideas that you can try with friends in the classroom or with your family in your own living room.
+If you’d like to practice for the Engineering Design Challenge, TAME’s Blog features Engineering Adventures, and you can visit TAME’s Engineering Activity board on Pinterest for design challenge ideas that you can practice with friends in the classroom or try with your family in your own living room.

 I want to know about competition strategy.
-Is it okay to guess on test questions?
+Is it OK to guess on test questions?
 What about tie-breakers?